pydata/bottleneck/README.rst

 Nanny is in the prototype stage.
 (Feedback welcomed!)

-It currently contains the following functions: nanmax, nanmin, nanmean, nansum.
+It currently contains the following functions: nanmax, nanmin, nanmean, nanstd, nansum.

-Functions that will appear in later releases of Nanny: nanstd, nanmedian (using a partial sort).
+Functions that will appear in later releases of Nanny: nanmedian (using a partial sort).

 It may also be useful to add functions that do not currently appear in NumPy or SciPy: nancumsum, nanprod, etc. And perhaps functions like anynan, which could short-circuit once a NaN is found.

+Currently only 1d, 2d, and 3d arrays with NumPy dtype int32, int64, and float64 are supported.

 License
 =======